PatrickJS/cli-book/chapter-two/chapter-two.md

 ### project/bin/

 The bin directory contains commands we want to our module to add to the system PATH.
-The name of each file represent a command to register.
-If the directory contains a file called `my-command`, a user would be able to access its contents by running `my-command` from their terminal.
+The files in bin will need to be configured in `package.json` which is done later in this chapter.

-The name bin is descriptive, but not required.
-The folder will need to be specified in `package.json` to have any special role.
+The name "bin" is descriptive but not required.
+It can be called anything you like.

 ### project/bin/hello